 Dyspraxic Me is a peer group for young dyspraxic people aged 16-25.
 At present young people can attend free monthly meetings in London.

 Jess voluntarily founded ‘Dyspraxic Me’ in 2013.
-We meet once a month and take part in lots of different activities from sports, cooking, to art.
 Jess was awarded a place on the Shaw Trust ‘Power 100’ 2018 list of the most influential and inspirational disabled people in Britain and is the 64th Points of Light.

 Berenice is a doctoral candidate in the War Studies Department at King’s College London.
 Her research is focused on the civil service careers of the Cambridge Five: Anthony Blunt, Guy Burgess, John Cairncross, Donald Maclean and Harold ‘Kim’ Philby.